 At UTA, we will continue with our current COVID-19 safety measures, which include daily disinfection of our vehicles and facilities, requiring face coverings, and actively promoting physical distancing.
 Please see below for more detailed information on our COVID-19 safety measures.

 UTA Supports CDC Face Mask Requirement

-The CDC is implementing provisions of President Biden’s Executive Order on Promoting COVID-19 Safety in Domestic and International Travel, requiring the wearing of face masks by all travelers into, within, or out of the United States, including public transit.
+The CDC has implemented provisions of President Biden’s Executive Order on Promoting COVID-19 Safety in Domestic and International Travel, requiring that face masks be worn by all travelers into, within, or out of the United States, including public transit.

-Signs are posted on the bus and rail system advising riders of the mask requirement, and UTA is providing face masks on vehicles for riders who need them.
-Masks are also available for pick up at UTA Customer Service locations.
-Riders may also call Customer Service at 801RIDE-UTA and have a mask mailed to them.
+UTA instituted a mandate last July requiring all riders and employees to wear a face mask on UTA vehicles and at UTA facilities.
+Signs are posted on the bus and rail system advising riders of the mask requirement, and we are providing face masks on vehicles for riders who need them.
+Masks are also available for pick up at our UTA Customer Service locations.
+Riders may also call Customer Service at (801)RIDE-UTA and have a mask mailed to them.
 UTA is enforcing the mask requirement with information and education.

 What We are Doing to Keep You Safe

 Vehicle, Station and Facility Cleaning